rishabh-kumar1/MarvelAPI-AI/README.md

 # AI/ML Take Home Project

 > **Note**
->This is designed to be done with python.
+>This was designed as a React app that relies on a Python based endpoint.

 ## Getting started